gilman88/xmodem-lib/README.txt

  first XModem packet.
 Note that while using a start_id of 0 is possible the receiving device will by defualt discard it.

+bool lookup_send(unsigned long long start_id)
+ Start attempting to send data returned by the Block Lookup Handler.
+Returns TRUE when the transfer has completed successfully and FALSE if an error occured.
+The provided id is truncated down to the ID Size least significant bytes and used as the packet ID for the XModem packet, it is also passed to the Block Lookup Handler.
+Note that while using a start_id of 0 is possible the receiving device will by defualt discard it.

 void setIdSize(size_t)
  Set the number of ID bytes in an XModem packet